Sylvain Grenier: La Résistance (2003–2005)

 The team held the World Tag Team Championship three times.
 Their first title reign began when they defeated Chris Benoit and Edge on the May 31, 2004, episode of Raw in Grenier's home town of Montreal.
-They dropped the championship to them at Taboo Tuesday when Benoit was able to defeat both Grenier and Conway, despite Edge abandoning Benoit during the match.
+They dropped the championship to them at Taboo Tuesday on October 19 when Benoit was able to defeat both Grenier and Conway, despite Edge abandoning Benoit during the match.
 La Résistance re-captured the championship on the November 1 episode of Raw when Edge walked out on Benoit again.
 Two weeks later, however, in a three-way tag team elimination match, William Regal and Eugene were the last men standing, beating both La Résistance and the team of Tajiri and Rhyno.
 Their final Tag Team Championship win occurred at a Raw house show in Winnipeg, Manitoba, Canada on January 16, 2005.
 La Résistance defeated William Regal and Jonathan Coachman (who substituted for Eugene due to suffering an injury).
-La Résistance dropped the championship a few weeks later on the February 7, 2005, episode of Raw in Tokyo, Japan to William Regal and his new tag team partner Tajiri. on the March 14 episode of Raw, La Résistance were defeated by The Rockers (Shawn Michaels and Marty Jannetty) in a Rockers's Reunion. at WrestleMania 21, Grenier competed in a 30-man battle royal where he was eliminated by Heidenreich.
+La Résistance dropped the championship a few weeks later on the February 7, 2005, episode of Raw in Tokyo, Japan to William Regal and his new tag team partner Tajiri. on the March 14 episode of Raw, La Résistance were defeated by The Rockers (Shawn Michaels and Marty Jannetty) in a Rockers Reunion.

 La Résistance repeatedly attempted to regain the title, mainly on Sunday Night Heat, but fell short during each one.
-La Résistance were given another chance at Regal and Tajiri during a Tag Team Turmoil match involving five teams during Backlash.
+La Résistance were given another chance at Regal and Tajiri during a Tag Team Turmoil match involving five teams during Backlash on May 1.
 In the match, La Résistance managed to eliminate the current champions but were defeated by the last remaining team, Hurricane and Rosey.

 The team split in mid-May 2005 after repeatedly quarreling over which of them was the superior wrestler.
 Grenier and Conway went into singles competition with announcers claiming that the members of La Résistance were trying to "one up" each other in singles matches without the other man in their corner.
 This saw Conway defeat a jobber and Val Venis, while Grenier was defeated by both Val Venis and Chris Jericho before both men competed in a triple threat match (with Intercontinental Champion Shelton Benjamin for the title), Benjamin won the match after the La Résistance members began to argue and fight with each other.
 The altercation between the two led to a main event match for the edition of June 12, 2005, of Sunday Night Heat.
 This match saw Conway portray the heel, and defeat Grenier.